Unchecked Pointers and the Boundaries of Generic Programming

 0.58 1.41 2.72 3.14

-world hello ranges cppSee?
-When calling it, you only need to pass a range object.
-No need for begin() or end(), no need to worry about whether the two iterators match.
-And the constraint is written as std::ranges::random_access_range, directly expressing "this thing must support random access," rather than "this thing's iterator must satisfy some condition."
-It's a whole level higher semantically.
+world hello ranges cppSee, when we call it, we only need to pass a range object.
+We don't need begin() or end(), nor do we need to worry about whether two iterators match.
+Furthermore, the constraint is written as std::ranges::random_access_range, which directly expresses "this thing must support random access," rather than "this thing's iterator must satisfy certain conditions."
+The semantic level is significantly higher.

-If you try to pass in a list:
+If you try to pass a list in:

 std::list<int> lst = {5, 3, 1, 4, 2};

-my_sort(lst); // 编译错误The error will directly tell you that std::list<int> doesn't satisfy random_access_range.
-Clean and decisive.
+my_sort(lst); // 编译错误The error will directly tell you that std::list<int> does not satisfy random_access_range.
+Clean and simple.

-I used to think ranges were just syntactic sugar, and that the views::transform and views::filter pipeline style looked cool but was unnecessary.
-Looking back now, the core value of ranges is actually replacing the error-prone abstraction of "a pair of iterators" with the less error-prone abstraction of "a range."
-The pipeline style is just an incidental bonus.
+I used to think that ranges were just syntactic sugar.
+The pipeline style using views::transform and views::filter looked cool but unnecessary.
+Looking back now, I realize the core value of ranges is actually replacing the error-prone abstraction of "a pair of iterators" with the less error-prone abstraction of "a single range".
+The pipeline syntax is just a bonus.

 Concept Composition and Overload Resolution

-My understanding of concepts had always been stuck at the level of "it's just syntactic sugar for SFINAE."
-I thought it just made compilation errors prettier and the code a bit cleaner to write, but fundamentally it was still doing the same old template stuff.
-Was I right?
-If I were, I probably wouldn't be writing these notes.
+My understanding of concepts used to be stuck at the level of "it's just syntactic sugar for SFINAE."
+I thought it just made compiler errors look better and the code slightly cleaner, but fundamentally, it was still doing the same old template stuff.
+Is that right?
+If it were, I wouldn't be writing this note.

 From sort to forward_sortable_range

-It started when I needed to sort a std::forward_list.
-I'd always had this habit of writing a generic sort function with no constraints at all—just slap down the template parameters and stuff every type in there.
+It all started when I needed to sort a std::forward_list.
+I had a habit of writing a generic sort function with no constraints, just listing the template parameters and stuffing any type into it.
 Guess what happened?
-The compiler of course didn't report an error, but it blew up at runtime, because std::sort internally requires random-access iterators, and forward_list only has forward iterators.
-This kind of error is completely invisible at compile time and only surfaces at runtime, making it absolutely maddening to track down.
+The compiler didn't complain, of course, but it blew up at runtime because std::sort requires random access iterators under the hood, while forward_list only has forward iterators.
+This error is completely invisible during compilation and only exposes itself at runtime, making debugging a nightmare.

-So, can we intercept this kind of error at the type system level?
-Not by relying on documentation that says "please do not use this function with a list" (keep in mind everyone's busy these days and no one has time to read your docs, unless the compiler smacks them first!), but by making the code itself disallow it.
-This is the core problem concepts solve—not "prettier error messages," but "incorrect usage is literally unwriteable."
+So, can we block this kind of error at the type system level?
+Not relying on documentation saying "Do not use this function on lists" (let's face it, everyone is busy and no one has time to read docs, unless the compiler has already scolded you!), but making the code itself physically prevent you from doing so.
+This is the core problem concepts aim to solve—it's not about "prettier error messages," but about "making incorrect usage unwriteable."

-I wrote a constraint for forward-sortable ranges, then provided an overload of sort based on this constraint.
-First, let's see what the concept I defined looks like:
+I wrote a constraint for forward sortable ranges and provided an overload of sort based on this constraint.
+First, let's look at the concept I defined:

 #include <concepts>